CALL (800) 863-5312 to speak with a new mexico rear-end collision lawyer near you for free

-According to the National Highway Traffic Safety Administration, rear-end collisions are the most common type of car accident, making up around 30% of all traffic accidents every year.
+According to the National Highway Traffic Safety Administration, rear-end collisions are the most common type of car accident, constituting 30% of all traffic accidents every year.
 A rear-end collision occurs when a vehicle crashes into the one in front of it.
 These collisions are commonly caused by driver inattention, tailgating, panic stops, and reduced roadway traction.

 As accidents and fatalities increase, safety organizations are becoming even more aware of the need for better driving education and awareness programs.
 Furthermore, it is important to understand the driving behavior and performance of a driver when evaluating an accident and its cause.
 Due to the random nature of rear-end crashes and unpredictability of age and sex of the driver who would be involved in such a crash, many safety corporations have resorted to the generalized study of statistical data to determine who is most at risk for rear-end collisions.
 Experts determined that drivers of younger ages are more likely to be involved in a rear-end collision and should take care to mitigate their risks when operating a motor vehicle.

 Drivers may be able to prevent many rear-end collisions by paying attention and acting reasonably while on public roadways.
 Regardless, it is unlikely that every traffic accident can be prevented.
 If you were involved and injured in a rear-end collision, you should contact a New Mexico personal injury attorney as soon as possible.
 A personal injury attorney may be able to help you move forward and assess the legal options related to your claim.

 What Should I Do After A Rear-End Collision in New Mexico?

 If you were rear-ended in New Mexico, you may be concerned about what to do next.
 After a rear-end collision, victims can take the following few steps to ensure that they are protected from liability and responsibility in the eye of the law:

 1. Check for Injuries